 Sole physical custody is often awarded in divorce proceedings if the court deems one parent unfit.
 If one parent lives with a new partner the court deems unfit, the court may award sole physical custody to the other parent.

 Recently, courts have allowed joint legal custody even when the court awards sole physical custody to one parent.
 In addition, even if the court awards sole physical custody, there has been a push to allow more lenient visitation rights for the parent that does not live with the child.

 Joint custody is a type of custody arrangement where both parents share legal and/or physical custody of the child.
 Joint custody can also be referred to as “shared custody."
 In joint legal custody arrangements, the parents work together to make major decisions about the child's upbringing.
 These include health care, medical care, education, and religious upbringing.
 Parents can split physical custody on a 50-50 basis or on a schedule that works for both parents.
 The parent with less physical custody time has "visitation" or "parenting time" with the child, as detailed in the court order.

 For couples that share joint physical custody, it is common for them to share joint legal custody as well.
 However, the opposite is not necessarily the case.
 Parents that share joint legal custody will not always share joint physical custody.

 Joint Custody Arrangements

-Lastly, some custody arrangements allow the child to remain in the family home while the parents move in and out according to the custody arrangement.
+Lastly, some rare custody arrangements allow the child to remain in the family home while the parents move in and out according to the custody arrangement.
 This is often called a "bird's nest custody arrangement," and can be beneficial to young children that attach their emotions to the family home.

 Joint Custody Pros and Cons

-Which of the Various Types of Child Custody Works for You?
-Find out with an Attorney's Help
+Which Child Custody Type Works for You?

-If you have questions about the various types of child custody, and which may be best for your child, your best option is to speak with a local family law attorney.
+If you have questions about the various types of child custody and which type may be best for your child, your best option is to speak with a local family law attorney.